aanchal10/AskMe_Web-Speech-API/README.md

 "What is today's date"
 "What is the weather in 'city-name'"

+The knowledge of the app can be futher increases by adding handling for more such questions.

 For getting weather openweathermap API is used Generate API Key by creating account on this link -> https://openweathermap.org/api